What is The Perfect Swimming Pool Temperature?

 For diving, they set the pool water temperature to a moderate 79 degrees (26°C).

 When pool temperatures are warmer, it allows the athletes’ bodies to perform at maximum endurance without causing shocks to your system, although too warm can prove dangerous.
-Dr. Kenneth Kamler, sports medicine expert explained to CNN that if the water temperature is too hot, the trapping of body heat can cause muscle spasms, which in turn can be fatal as the swimmer doesn’t always realize this over-exertion is occurring.
+If the water temperature is too hot, the trapping of body heat can cause muscle spasms, which in turn can be fatal as the swimmer doesn’t always realize this over-exertion is occurring.

 In 2010, the world learned a painful lesson when U.S. National team swimmer Fran Crippen died because the water was too hot.
 Officially, the water was 84 degrees (29°C), but many swimmers said it felt more like 86 (30°C), and many complained of swollen limbs and disorientation.
 Three went to the hospital.

 Dr. Michael Bergeron, a heat/hydration expert, told CBS news that, just like other sports, the temperature surrounding a swimmer has a lot to do with body heat dispersion.
 Although the medical field has done quite a bit of research on cold-water exertion limits, we still don’t have good information the impact that hot water has on athletes.

 When is The Pool Water Temperature Too Cold?

 Although Polar Bear clubs around the world may swear by their practice, it’s not all it’s cracked up to be.

 Swimming in cold water has garnered some recent buzz for “burning fat,” but the research is inconclusive.
 Although your body works a little bit harder to maintain an optimal temperature, the myth that cold water burns fat stems from the fact that you do burn calories when drinking cold water, but those calories don’t necessarily equate to fat burn.